-- All There in the Manual: The dream machine's purpose is only explained in the manual and other supplemental media, which is to provide Subcon with good dreams.
-Wart (or rather "Mamu", as he's called in Japan - it means Wart, still.) used it for nightmares in order to take over the dream world.
-He was actually defeated before the events of the game, but the two kids that read the book accidentally tore off the page containing the ending, causing Wart's defeat to have never happened and allowing him to capture the children.
-The torn page is also the reason why World 7 has 2 levels instead of 3 like the rest of the worlds.
-Players who didn't read the manual (or have it at all) would only know about Wart capturing the two kids.
+- All There in the Manual: The Dream Machine's purpose is only explained in the manual and other supplemental media, which is to provide Mu with good dreams.
+Wart (or rather "Mamu") used it for nightmares in order to take over the dream world.
+He was actually defeated before the events of the game, but the two kids that read the book accidentally tore off the page containing the ending, causing his defeat to have never happened and allowing him to capture the children.
+The torn page is also the reason why Chapter 7 has two levels instead of three like the rest of the worlds.
+Players who didn't read the manual (or have it at all) would only know about the capture of the two kids.

-- Blackface: The sprite of what is now the Koopa Shell.
+- Blackface: Big Face, which became the Turtle Shell (presumably of a red Koopa Troopa).
 Apparently intended as a Shrunken Head.

-- Evil Albino: There is an albino version of Mouser in Chapter/World 5.
+- Evil Albino: There is an albino version of Mouser in Chapter 5.
 When the game was dolled-up as Super Mario Bros.
 2, it was replaced by the Giant Enemy Crab Clawgrip.

 - Meaningful Name: Imajin.